digitalideation/gencg_h2501/readme.md

 ### 📓 Journals

-- Switch to ghe branch `journal` to write your daily explorations.
+- Switch to the branch `journal` to write your daily explorations.

 ### 🎨 Assets & Slides